nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

 ```
 The default runtime will be used when you open standalone Java files.

-**⚠ Simply defining JavaSE-11 in `java.configuration.runtimes` is not enough for vscode-java to start, `java.home` (or any of its alternative environment variables) still needs to point to a valid JDK 11 location.**
+**⚠ For the universal version, simply defining JavaSE-11 in `java.configuration.runtimes` is not enough for vscode-java to start, `java.jdt.ls.java.home` (or any of its alternative environment variables) still needs to point to a valid JDK 11 location.**

 About the Java 11 requirement<a name="jdk11.requirement"></a>
 ============================
+This applies mainly to the universal version.

 The Eclipse Platform has decided to require Java 11 as the minimum requirement for its September 2020 release.
 See https://www.eclipse.org/lists/eclipse-pmc/msg03821.html.

 Because vscode-java depends on the [Eclipse JDT.LS](https://github.com/eclipse/eclipse.jdt.ls), the same requirement applies to vscode-java but on a more agressive timeline: vscode-java usually consumes JDT.LS builds that depend on bleeding edge JDT features, effectively shipping pre-release versions of Eclipse Platform/JDT.
 As of July 22nd, 2020, Java 11 is now required for **running** vscode-java.